 Apollo 11: First Steps Edition

 Apollo 11: First Steps Edition is a thrilling cinematic experience showcasing the real-life moments of the first lunar landing.
-With never-before-seen 70 mm footage and newly-discovered audio recordings, the filmmakers reconstruct the exhilarating final moments of preparation, lift off, landing, and return of this historic mission – one of humanity’s greatest achievements and the first to put a man on the moon.
+With never-before-seen 70 mm footage and newly-discovered audio recordings, the filmmakers reconstruct the exhilarating final moments of preparation, lift off, landing, and return of this historic mission - one of humanity's greatest achievements and the first to put a man on the Moon.

-Cosmic Colors: An Adventure Along the Spectrum (Premieres August 17)
+Cosmic Colors: An Adventure Along the Spectrum

 Cosmic Colors will take you on a wondrous journey across the entire electromagnetic spectrum.
 Discover the many reasons for color, like why the sky is blue and why Mars is red.
 Take a tour within a plant leaf and journey inside the human eye.
 Investigate x-rays by voyaging to a monstrous black hole and then back at your doctor’s office.
 You will even see the actual color of a dinosaur, based on recent evidence.
 Get ready for an amazing adventure under a rainbow of cosmic light!
-Target audience is 5th grade and above.

 Dream Big: Engineering Our World

-McGillivray Freeman’s Dream Big: Engineering Our World is in partnership with the American Society of Civil Engineers and Bechtel Corporation.
+McGillivray Freeman’s Dream Big: Engineering Our World is in partnership with the American Society of Civil Engineers and Bechtel Corporation

 Magic Tree House: Space Mission

 The first planetarium show based on the best-selling children’s book series, Magic Tree House: Space Mission will take you and your family on a fun-filled journey to discover the secrets of the sun, moon, planets, space travel, and more.

 One World, One Sky: Big Bird’s Adventure